cosmos/cosmos-sdk/docs/core/encoding.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.42.1/x/auth/types/account.go#L307-L330

 In [ADR-019](../architecture/adr-019-protobuf-state-encoding.md), it has been decided to use [`Any`](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/any.proto)s to encode interfaces in protobuf.
 An `Any` contains an arbitrary serialized message as bytes, along with a URL that acts as a globally unique identifier for and resolves to that message's type.
-It allows us to pack arbitrary Go types inside protobuf messages.
+This strategy allows us to pack arbitrary Go types inside protobuf messages.
 Our new `Profile` then looks like:

 ```protobuf
 message Profile {